This post may contain affiliate links. Please see our disclosure policy.

 cocoa powder, hot milk, coffee, espresso powder, sugar, brown sugar, vegetable oil, and butter in a mixing bowl.

-Step 1: Preheat the oven 350 degrees F. Spray 4 8-inch cake pans with nonstick baking spray.
-In a large bowl, cocoa powder, hot coffee, milk, espresso powder, vegetable oil, melted butter, sugar, and brown sugar.
-Whisk together for 2-3 minutes, until the sugar begins to dissolve and the mixture cools slightly.
-Add eggs and egg yolks, and continue to whisk until combined.
+Step 1: In a large bowl, vegetable oil, melted butter, sugar, and brown sugar.
+Whisk together for 2-3 minutes, until the sugar begins to dissolve.
+Add eggs and egg yolks, and sour cream.
+Continue to whisk until combined.

 dry ingredients mixed together in a bowl.